pygame/pygame/docs/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Guided bug report
-about: Create a report to help us improve Pygame!
+about: A template to help you create a bug report to improve Pygame!
+Useful if this is your first time reporting an issue.
 title: ''
 labels: bug
 assignees: ''